 - A legislative process which translates policy intentions into statute accurately and effectively, without unintended consequences

 - A fair balance between the powers of tax collectors and the rights of taxpayers (both represented and unrepresented)

 - Responsive and competent tax administration, with a minimum of bureaucracy

 In pursuit of these objectives we put forward to government and other relevant bodies the Institute’s views and analysis, drawing on our members’ experience in all aspects of taxation.
 This includes responses to consultation documents and comments on draft legislation, and also proactive representations and projects.

 The CIOT has adopted some ‘rules of engagement’ for consultation responses and interactions with HMRC, which is to ensure that they reflect our charitable objectives.
 These rules of engagement can be found here.

 A summary of our technical activities can also be found in the 'Technical Newsdesk' section of the Institute's monthly journal Tax Adviser.

-The Institute’s Technical Committee operates through twelve sub-committees and a number of working groups.
 We welcome applications from members to join our technical sub-committees.
 Much of the day-to-day technical work is carried out by the Institute’s Technical Officers in consultation with members of the sub-committees.
 The Institute is also represented on a number of external committees and groups.